-Authorized takes would primarily be by Level B harassment, as use of the acoustic stressors (i.e., pile driving) has the potential to result in disruption of behavioral patterns for individual marine mammals.
-There is also some potential for auditory injury (Level A harassment) to result, primarily for high frequency species (harbor porpoise) and phocids (harbor seal).
-Auditory injury is unlikely to occur for other species due to PTS zone sizes.
+Authorized takes would be by Level B harassment only, as use of the acoustic stressors (i.e., pile driving) has the potential to result in disruption of behavioral patterns for individual marine mammals.
 The proposed mitigation and monitoring measures are expected to minimize the severity of the taking to the extent practicable.